Mental Health Facilities Bowling Green, OH

 Zepf Center/hawley - 18.7 miles from Bowling Green, OH

 Zepf Center/hawley is a mental health clinic in Toledo, Ohio, located at 508 Hawley Street, 43607.
-Zepf Center/hawley offers telemedicine/telehealth and outpatient treatment.
-Zepf Center/hawley provides psychotropic medication, individual psychotherapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
-Zepf Center/hawley also supports people with trauma, people requiring dual diagnosis treatment and people with PTSD.
-Some other services provided by Zepf Center/hawley include education services, court-ordered outpatient treatment and family psychoeducation.
+Zepf Center/hawley offers outpatient treatment and telemedicine/telehealth.
+Zepf Center/hawley provides dialectical behavior therapy, group therapy and behavior modification to seniors 65 or older, young adults and adults.
+Zepf Center/hawley also supports people with PTSD, people with trauma and people requiring dual diagnosis treatment.
+Some other services provided by Zepf Center/hawley include court-ordered outpatient treatment, education services and illness management and recovery.

 Learn More